gkakani1/GOUTHAM-DATA606/README.md

   - Total Arrival: - Arrival in metric tons(1000)

-### 2)Monthly weather report of each and every sate in India from 2010 to 2020.
+### 2)Monthly historical weather and soil report of each sate in India from January 2010 till December 2020.

 -> Source: - NASA’s Data Access Viewer: - Its Provides